-The history of a beautiful estate of Avignonesi goes back to the most ancient in Italy.
+The history of the beautiful estate of Avignonesi goes back to the most ancient in Italy.
 It is not known when Avignonesi’s cellars were built exactly, but there were records stating that Palazzo Avignonesi was built in the 2nd half of 16th century and it has always been the wine cellar.

 In 1309 pope Clement V. transferred the papal residence from Rome to Avignon, France.
 In 1377, when pope Gregory XI moved the papal residence back to Rome, some noble families of Avignon left France to follow him.
 At that time, one of those families became known as Avignonesi – probably to simplify their foreign name.
-They soon separated and part of family settled in Rome, Siena and Montepulciano.
+They soon separated and part of the family settled in Rome, Siena, and Montepulciano.

 Today, Avignonesi takes care of 4 different estates – Le Capezzine, I Poggetti, La Selva and La Lombarda.
 In total the winery owns 225 hectares of land, 109 ha of it are devoted to vineyards and 3 ha of olive trees.